valeryjaspers/design-workshop/connect-2022/6-advanced-exercises.md

 # End

 You have reached the absolute end of this Connect's Self-Service Design workshop.
 Well done!
 If you *still* have time left, perhaps there is a self-service design you are really proud of and would like to show the group?
-Or maybe you have a question or idea and would like to talk about this: feel free to ask Valery/Fried or your other colleagues.
+Or maybe you have a question or idea that you would like to talk about?